MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## AVGIF([context],[condition],[value])

-Calculates the average of values that meet the [condition], grouped according to the [context]
+Calculates the average of values that meet the [condition], grouped according to the [context].

 - **[context]**: The context in which the operation is calculated (supported: process, case, event, edge)